nodelfilms/mickey/_posts/2017-01-13-ode-to-liceum.markdown

 <div class="img img--fullContainer img--14xLeading" style="background-image: url({{ site.baseurl_posts_img }}liceum-boy-girl.jpg);"></div>

-Film is based on the cover of famous "Drop it like it's hot" by Snoop Dog and Pharrell Williams, however we wrote completely different lyrics "Ode to Lyceum" with some references to Alexaned Pushkin "Ode to Lyceum" and humor and irony about dayly life of Liceum's pupils.
+Film is based on the cover of famous &#8220;Drop it like it's hot&#8221; by Snoop Dog and Pharrell Williams, however we wrote completely different lyrics &#8220;Ode to Lyceum&#8221; with some references to Alexander Pushkin &#8220;Ode to Lyceum&#8221; and humor and irony about daily life of Lyceum's schoolchildren.

 <div class="img img--fullContainer img--14xLeading" style="background-image: url({{ site.baseurl_posts_img }}liceum-snoop.jpg);"></div>